RAG pipeline approach - Query a LLM for automatic coding

 Constraining the output to JSON format is a best practice: it simplifies automatic parsing and reduces format hallucinations.

-You are an expert in the Statistical Classification of Economic Activities in the European Community (NACE).
+You are an expert classifier for the NACE 2.1 nomenclature (Statistical Classification of Economic Activities in the European Community).

 """